visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Format supported: CSV, PDF, XLSX, XLS, MT940, CAMT.
 CSV is recommended.
 PDF is less reliable for reading line-by-line transactions.
 - On your dashboard > Click "Add Items" > Click "Import Bank Statement" Or [Click here](https://bookeeping.ai/en/account/:account/upload/transaction) to upload your bank statements.
 - Dialogue will preview you file content, you need to Click on the header first and then last entry row of the file so we know where to start reading the transactions and where to end for maximum accuracy.
-This is because many CSVs do not start from column 1.
+This is because many CSVs do not start from column 1 and have additional information in the file.

 - Screenshot: ![Help](https://github.com/user-attachments/assets/ef7f4157-22e8-49cd-90f8-3d02f392f5e1)